semihcanaktepe/ffmpeg/README.md

 `output.mp4` specifies the output file as "output.mp4".

 ## How to create a timelapse?
-Sometimes, for illustrating statistics simulations, it could be appealing and interesting to animate the static images.
-This can be done using ffmpeg as follows:
+Sometimes, for illustrating statistics simulations, it could be appealing and interesting to animate multiple static images.
+This can be done using FFmpeg as follows:

 First, we need to specify the frame rate of the video.
 If you have 100 images 10 fps video would be 10-second long.
 Adjust it accordingly.
 Then, since the images follow a sequential name (e.g., image1.jpg, image2.jpg, etc.), we specify the starting number in the naming convention.
 Afterward, we define the prefix in the names of the image files, `%d` placeholder counts the numbers starting from the specified starting point.
 Finally, the name of the output file.
 Let's convert the image files in the kernel folder into a timelapse video.
 Don't forget to set your working directory to where the images are.
 ```